lucasdicioccio/laborantin-hs/README.md

 stressful.
 You typically cannot write tests for this type of "effects on the real-world-only" code.
 Nor it is possible to mock and write unit tests for the whole world when you are under pressure for getting results for your research.
-Thus, Haskell opinionated choices to segregate effectful code from pure code and obnoxious type system is a win in code for running experiments.
+Thus, Haskell's opinionated choices to segregate effectful code from pure code and Haskell's obnoxious type system is a time saver in code for running experiments.
 One drawback of using Haskell is that Laborantin-Hs needs a compilation phase now (i.e., Laborantin-Hs is more a library than a command-line utility).
 Somehow, I think that the pros far outweigh the cons.
 Somehow, it seems possible to write a `labor`-like script for Laborantin-Hs that will compile the project or call `runhaskell` underneath.

 Laborantin-Hs brings the following to the experimenter:
   - a clean DSL to express scenarios, parameters, as well as raw data an